-Greg McCall is in his fourth season as the head women’s basketball coach at Bakersfield.
+Greg McCall is in his fifth season as the head women’s basketball coach at CSU Bakersfield.

-In his third season as head coach in 2013-14, McCall led the Roadrunners to a 19-12 mark, a second place finish in the Western Athletic Conference, and an appearance in the 2014 WNIT.
+In year three, McCall led the Roadrunners to a 19-12 mark, a second place finish in the Western Athletic Conference, and an appearance in the 2014 WNIT.

 This is McCall’s second stint as a head coach, as he previously led nearby Taft College for 10 seasons (1997-2007), helping restart the Cougars’ women’s basketball program and successfully leading them into the CCCAA Tournament.
 He won 98 games at Taft.